 - Replacement Property – The property acquired by the Exchanger.
 This is sometimes referred to as the “acquisition” property or the “upleg” property.

 - Like-Kind Property – This term refers to the nature or character of the property, not its grade or quality.
 Generally, real property is “Like-Kind” as to all other real property as long as the Exchanger’s intent is to hold the properties as an investment or for productive use in a trade or business.
-With regards to personal property, the definition of “Like-Kind” is much more restrictive.
+With regard to personal property, the definition of “Like-Kind” is much more restrictive.

 - Constructive Receipt – A term referring to the control of proceeds by an Exchanger even though funds may not be directly in their possession.